CodingEngineer15/DisasterResponse/README.md

 # Disaster Response Pipeline Project

 ### Project overview
-The code in this produces uses a database of messages produced in reponse to a disaster and their corresponding categories.
+The code in this repository produces uses a database of messages produced in reponse to a disaster and their corresponding categories.
 This data is cleansed and outputted to an sqlite database.
 This process is performed in the data folder.